-First Person Point of View: Definition, Pros, and Cons
+First Person Point of View: Benefits and Pitfalls

 First person point of view is one of the most popular and useful.
 When a character uses “I,” “me,” “we,” “our,” and “us” to speak directly to the reader and tell their story or report on what is happening, the author is using first person.
 Kevin Hearne’s novel Hounded does this:

 I thought Sundays were supposed to be relaxing.
 As a male citizen of America, I’m entitled on Sundays to watch athletic men in tight uniforms ritualistically invade one another’s territory, and while they’re resting I get to be bombarded with commercials about trucks, pizza, beer, and financial services.
 That’s how it’s supposed to be; that’s the American dream.
 I suppose I cannot complain, because I’m not really a citizen of America.
 Mr. Semerdijian called the INS on me once, in fact. . . .
 And after the INS agents went away, that’s when I sent Oberon over to poop on Mr. Semerjian’s lawn for the first time (163).

 The narrator of Hounded, Atticus O’Sullivan, is telling the reader his personal story and using the pronoun “I,” so the novel is written in first person.

 The biggest advantage of first person point of view is how deeply it delves into the mind of the narrator.
 No other point of view is as close.
 In first person, the reader gets to see all of the narrator’s thoughts, feelings, and knowledge.
 The world, story, and events are seen through the eyes of the narrator and therefore colored by the way they perceive the world.
 For example, Death in Markus Zusak’s The Book Thief sees colors when he collects a soul, such as: